peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 When a primary name server publishes a new RRset in the child, there typically is a time delay until all publicly visible copies of the zone will have been updated.
-If the primary sends a NOTIFY at the exact time of publication of the new zone, there is a potential for the parent to attempt CDS/CDNSKEY/CSYNC processing before the updated zone is visible.
+If the primary sends a notification at the exact time of publication of the new zone, there is a potential for the parent to attempt CDS/CDNSKEY/CSYNC processing before the updated zone is visible.
 In this case the parent may draw the wrong conclusion (“the CDS RRset has not been updated”).

-It is therefore RECOMMENDED that the child delays sending NOTIFY messages to the recipient until a consistent public view of the pertinent records is ensured.
+It is therefore RECOMMENDED that the child delays sending notifications to the recipient until a consistent public view of the pertinent records is ensured.

 ### Timeouts and Error Handling